Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 \[ \pmb{\operatorname{ B}}, \,\, t_B = \gamma_x *\nu_x/c^2 * L \,\,: \quad x_{s,r,B} = L \, \lt \, x_{r,r,B}|_{E2} = \gamma_x * L \,. \]

-We have already checked this result in a previous post for consistency with velocity components in B and the respective time difference to move down to yB = 0 and to the right on the xBaxis.
+We have already checked this result in the 3rd post for consistency with velocity components in B and the respective time difference to move down to yB = 0 and to the right on the xBaxis.

 So, we have a clear indication now that the rod’s right end will not pass the slot’s right end xs,r,B = L in frame B, but instead crash against the plate!
 Somewhat later than tB = 0 (see below): The rod’s right end eventually hits the plate at the time of event E2.